 - A. A minimum of 50% of the total net additional conventional housing built in the borough over the plan period must be genuinely affordable.
-Affordable housing tenures which are not considered to be genuinely affordable will be resisted and will not be counted towards the level of affordable housing provision on individual schemes. - B. All sites (except for those which are currently or have been in full or partial public sector ownership) which are capable of delivering 10 or more conventional units (gross) and/or which propose 1,000sqm (GIA) residential floorspace or more must: - (i) provide at least 45% on-site affordable housing (by net additional unit) without public subsidy; and - (ii) exhaust all potential options for maximising the delivery of on-site affordable housing to reach and exceed the strategic 50% target, particularly through securing public subsidy. - C. Where a site triggers Part B, and proposes a level of on-site affordable housing above 45% but less than 50% (regardless of whether public subsidy is provided or not), the proposal will be subject to detailed review mechanisms throughout the period up to full completion of the development, including an advanced stage review mechanism.
-Any sites which trigger Part B and provide at least 50% on-site affordable housing (by net additional unit) will not be subject to an advanced stage review mechanism but will be subject to review mechanism which will be triggered if an agreed level of progress on implementation is not made within a certain period following grant of planning permission; and, in the case of large phased schemes, triggered prior to the implementation of later phases of the development. - D. All sites which are capable of delivering 10 or more conventional units (gross) and/or which propose 1,000sqm (GIA) residential floorspace or more, and which are currently or have been in public sector ownership (either part or full public ownership) must: - (i) provide at least 50% on-site affordable housing (by net additional unit) without public subsidy; and - (ii) exhaust all potential options for maximising the delivery of on-site affordable housing in excess of 50%, particularly through securing relevant public subsidy. - E. Where a site triggers Part D, and additional on-site affordable housing does not demonstrate 'additionality' above 50% to the Council's satisfaction, the proposal will be subject to detailed review mechanisms throughout the period up to full completion of the development, including an advanced stage review mechanism. - F. Any proposal which does not provide the minimum required level of affordable housing set out in Part B or D will be refused. - G. Site-specific viability information will only be accepted in exceptional cases, determined by the Council.
-Any proposals where site-specific viability evidence is accepted must provide the maximum amount of affordable housing, informed by detailed viability evidence consistent with the Development Viability SPD.
-Such proposals will be subject to detailed review mechanisms throughout the period up to full completion of the development, including an advanced stage review mechanism.
+Affordable housing tenures which are not considered to be genuinely affordable will be resisted and not be counted towards the level of affordable housing provision on individual schemes. - B. All sites (except for those which are currently or have been in full or partial public sector ownership) which are capable of delivering 10 or more conventional units (gross) and/or which propose 1,000sqm (GIA) residential floorspace or more must: - (i) provide 45% on-site affordable housing (by net additional unit) without public subsidy; and - (ii) demonstrate how all potential public subsidy options for maximising the delivery of on-site affordable housing to reach 50% (by net additional unit) have been utilised. - C. Where a site triggers Part B, and proposes a level of on-site affordable housing above 45% but less than 50% (regardless of whether public subsidy is provided or not), the proposal will be subject to detailed review mechanisms throughout the period up to full completion of the development, including a late stage review mechanism.
+Any sites which trigger Part B and provide 50% on-site affordable housing (by net additional unit) will not be subject to a review mechanism. - D. All sites which are capable of delivering 10 or more conventional units (gross) and/or which propose 1,000sqm (GIA) residential floorspace or more, and which are currently or have been in public sector ownership (either part or full public ownership) must: - (i) provide 50% on-site affordable housing (by net additional unit) without public subsidy; and - (ii) demonstrate how all potential public subsidy options for maximising the delivery of on-site affordable housing in excess of 50% (by net additional unit) have been utilised, and demonstrate additionality delivered using any and all forms of public subsidy. - E. Where a site triggers Part D, and additional on-site affordable housing does not demonstrate 'additionality' above 50% to the Council's satisfaction, the proposal will be subject to detailed review mechanisms throughout the period up to full completion of the development, including a late stage review mechanism. - F. Where a proposal seeks to apply the portfolio approach in line with London Plan Policy H5 the following will need to be demonstrated: - At least 35% affordable housing is provided on-site (without subsidy); - Confirmation of the Mayor's agreement to use of the portfolio approach and robust evidence to demonstrate the delivery of 50% affordable housing (without subsidy) across the portfolio and the timescales associated with achieving this; and - All reasonable steps have been undertaken to maximise delivery of on-site affordable housing through public subsidy to deliver additionality above the level provided on-site under the portfolio approach.